TinoWk/TinoWk/README.md

 - 👋 Hi, I’m @TinoWk
-- 👀 I’m interested in programming python
+- 👀 I’m interested in Electronic and Telecoms
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning pyhton programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me tinowowui2@gmail.com